 - Near the end of the second Star Wars episode, Brian (as Chewbacca) asks why Mort (Lando) is wearing Han's clothes.
 Brian then turns to the camera and explains that this isn't some weird joke they've made up.
-If you watch The Empire Strikes Back, Lando really is wearing Han's clothes for this scene.
+If you watch The Empire Strikes Back, Lando really is wearing Han's clothes for this scene. note

 - Another example is the time they spoofed Stand by Me.
 At the end of that part of the episode, the voiceover (Richard Dreyfuss, the same person who provided the voiceover of the grown-up protagonist in the actual film) informs the audience that Cleveland's character (Vern) went on to marry Rebecca Romijn.
-Immediately afterwards, he then tells the viewers that he wasn't making this up.
+Immediately afterward, he then tells the viewers that he wasn't making this up.
 In real life, the guy (Jerry O'Connell) who played the fat kid in the movie went on to marry Rebecca Romijn.

 - In "Carter and Tricia", after Carter buys the brewery, he insists that the cans now be made out of cheaper, potentially toxic material.
 Angela warns him that if news of the change were to get out, it'd be one of the most notorious developments in beer history, second only to Michelob Ultra Dragon Fruit Peach.
-A disclaimer appears on screen reading "ACTUAL BRAND OF BEER.
+A disclaimer appears onscreen reading "ACTUAL BRAND OF BEER.
 HONEST TO GOD."

 - The Simpsons: